pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

     This routine returns the elapsed time since the sim started up in floating point seconds.
 This is continues to count upward even if the sim is paused.

     .. warning:: XPLMGetElapsedTime is not a very good timer!
-It lacks precisiion in both its data type and its source.
+It lacks precision in both its data type and its source.
                  Do not attempt to use it for time critical applications like network multiplayer.